akrama23/rapid-games/README.md

 # Rapid Games

-Your next gaming browner
+Your next gaming browser for upcoming, popular, and new video games.

-gaming browser connected to rawg.io api
+Gaming browser connected to rawg.io api

-####How to install
+# How to Install

 -First, clone down to your local machine